 - A neutralizing agent is applied that will preserve newly restructured hair bonds and the hair is rinsed and ironed again.

-- The stylist will give you instructions on how to maintain your hair for the couple of days following the procedure as well as what you need to do on a regular basis to make the treatment last for as long as possible.
+- The stylist will give you instructions on how to maintain your hair for a couple of days following the procedure as well as what you need to do on a regular basis to make the treatment last for as long as possible.

-- The procedure lasts for six or seven months.
+The procedure lasts for six or seven months.

-- The procedure is costly and time-consuming.
+The procedure is costly and time-consuming.
 It can cost between $400 and $950 and take up to seven hours.

-- You won't be able to try new looks (such as curls) in the months following the procedure, because this could damage your newly-straightened hair.
+You won't be able to try new looks (such as curls) in the months following the procedure, because this could damage your newly-straightened hair.

-- You should not try this procedure if you've already had intensive hair treatments such as straightening, hair coloring, or bleaching because your hair won't be able to handle the chemicals.
+You should not try this procedure if you've already had intensive hair treatments such as straightening, hair coloring, or bleaching because your hair won't be able to handle the chemicals.

-- People of African descent should not use this procedure because it is too harsh and will be more damaging than hair relaxation.
+People of African descent should not use this procedure because it is too harsh and will be more damaging than hair relaxation.
 The procedure is best to straighten bulky, loose, or medium curls, but not kinky ones.

 So there you go!
 Now it's up to you to decide on which treatment you want for your crowning glory (your hair!)